ssloy/ssloy.github.io/docs/tinyfloat/add.md

 # Addition and numerical errors

-Let us continue talking about the most unoptimized 32-bit software floating point library [TinyFloat](https://github.com/ssloy/tinyfloat).
+Let us continue discussing the most unoptimized 32-bit software floating-point library [TinyFloat](https://github.com/ssloy/tinyfloat).
-The library itself is written in C++ and does not use any data types besides 32 bit integers.
+The library is written in C++ and deliberately avoids built-in floating-point types, relying solely on 32-bit integers.
-The idea is to have the most readable code possible, so no bit hacking and other clever tricks.
+The intention is to make the code as readable as possible — no bit-hacks, no clever tricks.

 Moreover, I want an extensive documentation on what is happening under the hood.
 Turns out, the best way to document the C++ code is to make a full rewrite in Python :)

-In this writing, I use 8-bit floating point, ignoring edge cases such as `NaN` and `Inf`, which allows me to give simpler examples and more graphics illustrations.
+In this writing, I use 8-bit floating point, and ignore special values (`NaN`, `Inf`).
-In addition to that, in the Python implementation I use native `float` type to test my code.
+I rely on Python’s native float only for testing the implementation.

-From now on, we will be working with signed floating point numbers, so I add the last bit we need to get a `Float8` class.
+From now on, we work with signed floating point numbers, so I add the last bit we need to get a `Float8` class.
 If you have read previous two chapters, you know that this class has integer `e` and `m` members (standing for exponent and mantissa).
 Here I add `s` member that can take either `1` or `-1` value.
 This $(s,e,m)$ triplet represents the real number that can be written in scientific notation $s\cdot  m \cdot 2^{e-4}$, check line 17 of the following listing: